fatihAydinoglu/react-redux-example/README.md

 - **[Redux](https://redux.js.org/)**
   - [Redux-Saga](https://redux-saga.js.org/) is used for side effects
+  - [reselect](https://github.com/reduxjs/reselect) is used to get data from store to components.

 - **[TypeScript](https://www.typescriptlang.org/)**
   - `yarn tsc` command can be used in development or at CI pipeline to check type errors.